 Using a comprehensive national data set, we found a large excess in ADRD-related deaths in pandemic year 1 which declined significantly in pandemic year 2.
 We observed declines in ADRD-related deaths both with and without COVID-19 listed as an underlying or contributing cause.
 Declines in mortality occurred for every age, sex, and racial/ethnic group examined.
 ADRD-related deaths in long-term care facilities accounted for most of the decline, whereas ADRD-related deaths that occurred at home and in medical facilities remained elevated throughout the pandemic compared to pre-pandemic death rates.

 People living with ADRD were uniquely vulnerable to the pandemic.
 Our findings are consistent with prior research showing large adverse effects of the first year of the pandemic on older adults with ADRD.1,15 For example, a Medicare-based study showed that in 2020, all-cause mortality was 26% higher than expected in people with ADRD compared to prior years.1 Evaluating whether ADRD-related deaths declined in the 2nd year of the pandemic gives insight into whether people with ADRD are benefiting from the evidence and technologies for prevention and treatment developed over the 1st year of the pandemic – including vaccination.
+We observed a decline in excess deaths during the alpha wave across all groups and settings, whereas an increase in excess deaths was observed during the delta wave.
+These divergent patterns across waves may not only be attributed to changes in public health policies and interventions but may also reflect differences in infectivity associated with different variants.

 ADRD-related deaths fell in pandemic year 2, primarily due to reductions in deaths in long-term care facilities.
 This finding cannot be explained by relocations from nursing homes to community residences since no similar decline was observed for cancer deaths in nursing homes, which are unlikely to be accelerated or triggered by COVID-19.
 The frailty selection hypothesis alone is not sufficient to explain the results.
 If the frailty selection hypothesis is supported, we would expect to see reductions in all leading causes of death.
 However, cancer deaths in nursing homes remained similar between years 1 and 2.
 Our findings that faster vaccine rollout and greater coverage were associated with larger reductions in ADRD-related deaths in year 2 suggests that access to vaccines, both for persons living with ADRD and their care providers, may play a key role in reducing excess deaths.
-Vaccination may lower excess deaths in nursing homes directly through preventing viral transmission and infection and indirectly through reducing social isolation.16 17
+Vaccination among staff and residents may lower excess deaths in nursing homes directly through preventing viral transmission and infection and indirectly through reducing social isolation.16 Other factors, including improved surveillance testing of staff members, might have also explained the declines in excess deaths in long-term care facilities.17

 Relatedly, the persistently high levels of ADRD-related deaths occurring at home suggest that community-dwelling older adults with ADRD may not have benefited similarly from COVID preventive measures.
 Community-dwelling older adults with dementia were more likely to put off care during the pandemic than those who live in nursing homes, potentially contributing to high excess home deaths.18 Efforts to reduce excess deaths among community-dwelling older adults living with ADRD are imperative.